finbourne/luminesce-sdk-python/sdk/docs/SqlBackgroundExecutionApi.md

         # Create an instance of the API class
         api_instance = api_client_factory.build(SqlBackgroundExecutionApi)
         body = select Str, Takes500Ms from Testing1K where UseLinq = true and [Int] <= 120 # str | The LuminesceSql query to kick off.
-        scalar_parameters = {'key': '{\"someParameter\":12,\"someOtherParameter\":\"someValue\"}'} # Dict[str, str] | Json encoded dictionary of key-value pairs for scalar parameter values to use in the sql execution. (optional) query_name = 'Intentionally slow test query' # str | A name for this query.
+        execution_id = '686a0b70-0e97-4187-a2ab-509cf6d1091b' # str | An explicit ExecutionId to use.
+This must be blank OR assigned to a valid GUID-as-a-string.
+It might be ignored / replaced, for example if using the query cache and a cached query is found. (optional) scalar_parameters = {'key': '{\"someParameter\":12,\"someOtherParameter\":\"someValue\"}'} # Dict[str, str] | Json encoded dictionary of key-value pairs for scalar parameter values to use in the sql execution. (optional) query_name = 'Intentionally slow test query' # str | A name for this query.
 This goes into logs and is available in `Sys.Logs.HcQueryStart`. (optional) timeout_seconds = 0 # int | Maximum time the query may run for, in seconds: <0 → ∞, 0 → 7200 (2h) (optional) (default to 0)